Senior Writer: Hiba Ali

 Are you planning to scale your call center?
 Are you hiring call center agents to handle more calls?
-If yes, there are certain policies and procedures you need to keep in mind before you onboard new agents.
+If you’re part of the call center industry, you must remember certain policies and procedures before onboarding new agents.

 These call center policies apply to your existing agents too.
-Make sure they know and agree to all the policies.
-These policies help improve the overall customer experience, your call center’s effectiveness, and keep your company as secure as possible.
+Ensure they know and agree to all the policies.
+These call center policies help improve the overall customer experience and your call center’s effectiveness and keep your company as secure as possible.

 All your employees must sign an NDA (Non-Disclosure Agreement).
 It ensures that your employees don’t share anything related to your business (like clients, business processes, etc.) with outsiders even after leaving your company.